enonic/app-snapshotter/README.md

 The application is cluster-safe; only the master node will trigger snapshots and cleanups.

-NOTE: For backups, you will still need a way to secury a copy of the blobstore - and the snapshot files written to disk.
-This app only automates the snapshots of indicies.
+NOTE: This app only automates the snapshots of indicies.
+Snapshots are not considered backups.
+To perform a backup you additionally need to copy your blobstore - and the snapshot files to a safe location.
+For more details, please consult the XP documentation.

 ## Config